How to Handle Car Wash Wastewater

 - Use proper detergent amount: When you reduce the amount of soap you use for each car, your facility produces fewer suds, decreasing the discharge in your sewage system.
 Concentrated detergents tend to have a lower environmental impact because they use fewer packing materials and produce less waste.
 Talk to a JBS representative to determine the optimal detergent dosage per vehicle to ensure the best clean without any excess waste.

-How to Use Water More Efficiently at Your Car Wash
+Use Water More Efficiently at Your Car Wash

 Besides controlling the contaminants in your water supply, you can also follow these tips to consume less water at your car wash: